anuragtb/pdfcpu/core/validate.md

 This is the default mode for validation.

-It behaves like strict but does not complain about common seen violations of the specification by PDF writers.
+It behaves like strict but does not complain about common seen violations of the specification by PDF writers

 ```sh
 pdfcpu validate test.pdf